logos-blockchain/logos-blockchain/README.md

 #### Running Logos Blockchain Node locally

-When the node is build locally, it can be run with example config for one node network:
+When the node is built locally, it can be run with example config for one node network:
 ```bash
 # Build logos blockchain binaries.
 cargo build --all-features --all-targets